-After running synth_design, this does this same thing as the "Write Incremental Synthesis" option does for project mode.
-It can be added after any stage of the flow, but synth_design must be run in the same session.
+After running synth_design, this does the same thing as the Write Incremental Synthesis option does for project mode.
+It can be added after any stage of the flow, but synth design must be run in the same session.

-Then, in the incremental runs, use the command:
+Then, in the incremental runs, use the following command: